emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/03-intermediate/04-cross-contract-calls.md

 :::

-This `claim_reward` method will attempt to use the `Transfer` Action to send Axion to the account specified.
+This `claim_reward` method will attempt to use the `Transfer` Action to send Fermi to the account specified.
 It might fail on a protocol level (as opposed to a smart contract failure), which would indicate the account doesn't exist.

 Let's see how we check this in the callback: